I’m rapidly becoming one of those people love everything Cassandra Clare has written.

 This is purely voicemail messages from everyone to Magnus after he breaks up with Alec.
 It’s hilarious but sad and very very poignant.
 We never found out in TMI what everyone said when they called Magnus to tell him to get back together with Alec — SO NOW WE KNOW.
 Isabelle’s are very violent and extremely Isabelle.
 The phone ends up incinerated.

-It’s so funny and the writing is perfect…the stories are short and sweet (barely more than 50 pages each) and I sped through the whole book so so fast.
+The Bane Chronicles are so funny and the writing is perfect…the stories are short and sweet and I sped through the whole book so so fast.
 I loved the backstory and I loved more scenes of Magnus.
 I could read an entire series narrated by him.

 Thank you to Walker Books Australia for the review-copy!
 The Bane Chronicles by Cassandra Clare hit shelves in November, 2014.